TheGoodlike13/liberty_or_death/README.md

 Cool, so I guess I can just enter whatever number I want?
 How about 13? and 37?
 Let's go with those.
 Respectively.

-So now that I have 'mumkashi.lfid' file, I should add it to LDAP somehow.
+So now that I have 'mumkashi.ldif' file, I should add it to LDAP somehow.
 But we have a problem immediately.
 The suggested command is weird:

-'ldapadd -x -W -D "cn=ramesh,dc=tgs,dc=com" -f adam.ldif'
+    # ldapadd -x -W -D "cn=ramesh,dc=tgs,dc=com" -f adam.ldif

 Let's ignore the fact it also starts with '#' which I assume means I need sudo.
 Let's also ignore the single char options, I'm sure they're important.